Best speakeasies in the Twin Cities

 Since it's a 10-minute drive from my house, the Anoka Hardware Store is the speakeasy I frequent most often.
 The drinks are top-notch but the vibe is more casual.
 Most people are wearing jeans, and the decor is an eclectic combination of kitsch and classic Hollywood glam.
 It's also an intimate live music venue—nearly every night features a jazz, blues, or guitar performance.

 Since seating is limited, reservations are a must.
-Weekdays can be unexpectedly busy, since Wednesdays are $6 old fashioned night and old fashioned flights are offered on Thursday.
+Weekdays can be unexpectedly busy, since Wednesdays are $6 old fashioned night and there's a special martini menu on Thursday.
 Look for the red light in the alley, and make sure you have the secret password.

 201 Alley, Anoka; 763-316-6118; anokahardwarestore.com